 It has pretty good longevity.
 I wore it on a rainy trip to the botanical gardens and it didn't run too badly, but it still ran.
 It has a little flaking and doesn't smudge or melt in humidity.
-But it wasn't worth the $9 ($12 without my CVS value card) that I spent on it and I probably won't get it again.
+I know there are many mascaras and beauty products out there that are a lot more expensive (I've used many myself), but this wasn't worth the $9 ($12 without my CVS value card) that I spent on it and I probably won't get it again.

 This mascara may catch your eye with its multi-color applicator but keep on walking.
 Hands down worst mascara ever.
 Brush is a saftey hazard with its sharp points and quality is poor, does not coat the lash at all.
 I threw it away after one application.